What is the Breast Cancer Wellness Clinic?

 Jean is an experienced breast care nurse with postgraduate qualifications in breast cancer care.
 She provides invaluable supportive care and advice to patients and their families as they go through treatment and transition into longer term survivorship.

-The Breast Wellness Clinic is an avenue for me to assist people diagnosed with breast cancer transition back into their lives after treatment.
+"The Breast Wellness Clinic is an avenue for me to assist people diagnosed with breast cancer transition back into their lives after treatment.
 During my time working in other facilities as a breast cancer nurse I noticed how difficult this transition is for some people once they have had to deal with the diagnosis and treatment of breast cancer.
-Education of this group allows them to feel heard and valued so they are strong enough to move forward.
+Education of this group allows them to feel heard and valued so they are strong enough to move forward."

 About the Breast Cancer Wellness Clinic program

-Why it was developed
+Why the clinic was developed

 How it works

 During breast cancer treatment the patient will meet with either Natasha or Jean to organise a follow-up appointment for 3–6 weeks after treatment is completed.
-This one hour consultation is an opportunity for patients to engage in meaningful and supportive conversations, including a thorough review of the patients progress and culminating in the collaborative development of a comprehensive care plan.
+This one hour consultation is an opportunity for patients to engage in meaningful and supportive conversations, including a thorough review of the patient’s progress and culminating in the collaborative development of a comprehensive care plan.

 The care plan encompasses: